Gifted & Talented

 - Use of data bases: information from feeder schools, predicted progress between key stages, analysis of progress

-As a result of the high level of support provided by The Holt School, the AG&T students achieve high levels of success.
+As a result of the high level of support provided by The Holt School, the PHA students achieve high levels of success.
 Academically able students regularly achieve A-A* at GCSE and our A level results include students achieving the very highest grades allowing them to join prestigious universities.